olmallet81/URT/README.md

     - *gaussian_noise()* will generate a *Vector* or *Matrix* object of normally distributed random data (stationary process)
     - *wiener_process()* will generate a a *Vector* or *Matrix* object of Wiener processes (non-stationary process)

+    The header ./URT/include/CsvManager.hpp contains functions for CSV files management:
+    - *WriteToCSV()* will write a *Matrix* or *Vector* object to a CSV file
+    - *ReadFromCSV()* will read a CSV file and store the data into a *Matrix* or *Vector* object

+    Data can then be exported from C++ to R or Python to validate the results returned by URT wrappers.

 - ### Code example:

     ```C++